NEVER MEET YOUR HEROES:

 by Sam Marine

 They say never to meet your heroes.
 Several years into my twenties, I was beginning to understand why.
-I had already met several of my heroes, and every time, without fail, I got tongue-tied and said something stupid – the kind of thing you recall when you’re in the shower and suddenly wish you were dead.
+I had already met several of my heroes, and every time, without fail, I got tongue-tied and said something stupid – the kind of thing you recall when you’re in the shower, holding a bottle of shampoo, cringing at yourself and silently wishing you were dead.

 But there was one scene in particular that really grabbed me.
 During a live performance about 42 minutes into the film, Guy is shown aggressively slow-dancing with a fan on stage, some dopey-looking kid, then clutching him in an intimate embrace, refusing to let go.
 Just hugging him, holding him, moving to the music.
 The fan finally sits Guy down on the corner of the stage, who stares at the floor blankly for a while as the fan kind of hovers around him in confusion.

-When I was introduced to Guy, the first thing I told him was how that moment changed the way I thought about film and art.
+When I was introduced to Guy — by Deanna, who had of course invited me to the MoMA screening — the first thing I told him was how that moment changed the way I thought about film and art.
 It struck me as a shining, literal example of an artist’s ability to connect with his audience – to reach out, touch someone, and hold on for dear life – and of film's unique ability to capture and focus our attention on a single moment in time.

 Guy looked at me in surprise.
 He told me that no one had ever mentioned that scene to him before, and he never understood why; although this was the first time he'd watched the film in 10 years, it always struck him how strange that moment was.
 I asked him what was going through his mind when it happened.
 He said that the fan had been causing a lot of tension during the show, and to diffuse it Guy decided to dance with him on stage.
 Then he got overheated and kind of fainted, and he doesn't remember much else.